schilkp/Tonbandgeraet/README.md

 ## Trace Converter + Viewing
 The trace converter is written in rust, can be found [here](https://github.com/schilkp/Tonbandgeraet/tree/main/conv).
-For convenience there is also a WASM version with web frontend, which can be found [here](https://schilk.co/Tonbandgeraet/).
+For convenience there is also a WASM version with web frontend, which runs in the browser and can be found [here](https://schilk.co/Tonbandgeraet/).

 ---
 ## Status